 Mumps: Also caused by a virus that causes painful swelling of the salvatory glands and high fever.
 Children with mumps also experience compilations such as deafness, painful swelling of the testicles, meningitis, encephalitis and sometimes death.

-Chickenpox is another viral infection that paediatricians provide immunisation for.
+Varicella vaccination is an optional childhood vaccination that protects against chickenpox.
 Air droplets and direct contact with fluids from blisters spread it.
 Chickenpox is contagious 1 to 2 days before the rash appears and until they are totally dry at around 5 to 7 days.

 Usually, it is a mild irritant wherein the blisters are extremely itchy.
 More serious cases lead to permanent skin damage (scarring, pneumonia, shingles, and encephalitis)